What Is CADR? (Clean Air Delivery Rate Explained)

 • Smart Controls: Using smart thermostats and air quality monitors can help manage and optimize the operation of air purifiers based on real-time IAQ data.

-2. How can I use CADR to choose the right air purifier for my room?
+How do I choose the right CADR for my room?